epinio/docs/docs/tutorials/single-dev-workflow.md

 As [explained here](../explanations/detailed-push-process.md#7-stage), Epinio uses [Paketo buildpacks](https://paketo.io/) to create a container image for your application.
 This image is then used to create a container with your application, which will run on your local Kubernetes cluster.

+Epinio will also create a new `ingress route`, which will allow you to easily access your application once it's deployed.

 The whole process is handled by Epinio, which enables you to concentrate on your application rather than knowing how you'll be able to deploy it.

 Let's see first how to deploy a simple application: